Users of the QuickBooks Desktop and QuickBooks Enterprise products can use A2X to account for their Amazon sales.

 - signed-up for A2X and connected your A2X account to your Amazon account

 - exported your chart of accounts from QuickBooks

 Please Note: If you need assistance with the creation of your chart of accounts CSV file, read our article HERE

 STEP 1: Set up A2X

-Go to your Home page, and click on the down arrow next to the 'Using A2X without a connected accounting system?' to display the drop-down.
+Go to your Home page, and click on the 'Custom Integration button' next to the 'Use without a connected accounting platform?' to begin with the setup.

 You will be taken directly to your Settings > Connections to set up your chart of accounts, tax rates and bank accounts.